anigo-org/anigo-cli/README.md

 _remember to export $GOPATH/bin._

-By default it does not include functionalities to watch anime, you must download them in [anigo-plugins](https://github.com/FlamesX-128/anigo-plugins), the use of the consumer plugin is recommended.
+By default it does not include functionalities to watch anime, you must download them in [anigo-plugins](https://github.com/FlamesX-128/anigo-plugins), the use of consumet plugin is recommended.

 ## Plugin directory